rkaczorek/astroberry-diy/README.md

    - GPIO27 / PIN13 - M2 / M1
    - GPIO24 / PIN18 - M3 / N/A
    - GPIO23 / PIN16 - SLEEP

    Note: Make sure you connect the stepper motor correctly to the controller (B2, B1 and A2, A1 pins on the controller).
          Remember to protect the power line connected to VMOT of the motor controller with 100uF capacitor.

 2. Astroberry Board
 * Power switch board eg. YwRobot 4 relay
   Four IN pins, each switching ON/OFF a relay:
-   - GPIO05 - IN1
+   - GPIO05 / PIN29 - IN1
-   - GPIO06 - IN2
+   - GPIO06 / PIN31 - IN2
-   - GPIO13 - IN3
+   - GPIO13 / PIN33 - IN3
-   - GPIO26 - IN4
+   - GPIO26 / PIN37 - IN4
      Note: All inputs are set to HIGH by default.
 YwRobot board requires input to be LOW to swich ON a line.

 # Changelog
+v1.2.1
+* indi_rpifocus - hot fixes to version 2.3
+  - added: saving status of stepper reverse direction
+  - update: README

 v1.2.0
 * indi_rpifocus - major update to version 2.3
   - added: support for A4988 controller